Security forces kill four terrorists in Balochistan: ISPR

-In an exchange of fire with security forces, four terrorists were killed in general area of Kaman Pass near Shahrig, in Balochistan on Monday.
+Four terrorists were killed in an exchange of fire with security forces in the general area of Kaman Pass near Shahrig, in Balochistan on Monday.

-According to the ISPR, an Intelligence Based Operation commenced yesterday in Kaman Pass near Shahrig, to clear a hideout of Terrorists.
-Security Forces were heli dropped near suspected location of terrorists to cut the escape routes and clear the hideout.
+According to the Inter-Services Public Relations (ISPR), an Intelligence Based Operation commenced yesterday in Kaman Pass near Shahrig, to clear a hideout of Terrorists.
+Security Forces were helicopter dropped near the suspected location of terrorists to cut the escape routes and clear the hideout.

 However, during the establishment of blocking positions, terrorists opened fire onto the Security Forces, resulting into Shahadat of Sepoy Shafi Ullah and Sepoy Muhammad Qaiser.